Nageshvara Jyotirlinga

+Nageshwar Temple is a Hindu temple dedicated to the Hindu god Shiva located on Dwarka, Gujarat, India.
+It is one of the legendary temples mentioned in the Shiva Purana and one of the twelve Jyotirlingas.

 Jyotirlinga

-According to Shiv Mahapuraan, Brahma (The Creator) and Vishnu (The Preserver) once had a disagreement about which of them was supreme.
+According to the Shiv Mahapuraan, Brahma (the Creator) and Vishnu (the Preserver) once had a disagreement about which of them were supreme.
 To test them, Shiva pierced the three worlds as an immeasurable pillar of light, the Jyotirlinga.
 Vishnu and Brahma parted company to determine the extent of each end of the pillar.
 Brahma, who had set off upward, lied that he had discovered the upper end of the pillar, but Vishnu, who had gone in the direction of the base of the pillar, admitted that he had not.
 Shiva then appeared as a second Jyotirlinga and cursed Brahma, telling him that he would have no place in the ceremonies.
 The Jyotirlinga is the supreme indivisible reality from which Shiva appears.
 Jyothirlinga shrines commemorate this time when Shiva appeared.
 It was believed that there were originally sixty-four jyotirlingas.
 Twelve are considered to be especially auspicious and holy.
 Each of the twelve sites takes the name of the presiding deity and each is considered a separate manifestation of Shiva.
 At all these sites, the primary deity is a lingam representing the beginning less and endless Stambha pillar, symbolizing the Shiva's infinite nature.
-The twelve jyothirlinga are Somnath in Gujarat, Mallikarjuna at Srisailam in Andhra Pradesh, Mahakaleswar at Ujjain in Madhya Pradesh, Omkareshwar in Madhya Pradesh, Kedarnath in Himalayas, Bhimashankar in Maharashtra, Viswanath at Varanasi in Uttar Pradesh, Triambakeshwar in Maharashtra, Vaidyanath at Deoghar in Jharkhand, Nageshwar temple near hingoli in Maharashtra, Rameshwar at Rameswaram in Tamil Nadu and Grishneshwar at Aurangabad in Maharashtra.
+The twelve jyothirlinga are Somnath in Gujarat, Mallikarjuna at Srisailam in Andhra Pradesh, Mahakaleswar at Ujjain in Madhya Pradesh, Omkareshwar in Madhya Pradesh, Kedarnath in Himalayas, Bhimashankar in Maharashtra, Viswanath at Varanasi in Uttar Pradesh, Triambakeshwar in Maharashtra, Vaidyanath at Deoghar in Jharkhand, Nageshvara in Gujarat, Rameshwar at Rameswaram in Tamil Nadu and Grishneshwar at Aurangabad in Maharashtra.